m-ld/m-ld-website/src/topics/concurrency.md

     the candidate winner, or else competing corrections would mean all values are deleted.

+  ---
 - *Mandatory Property*: A subject must have a value for a property.

   RDB: `NOT NULL`

-  Scenario: If one app instance removes a subject in its entirely at the same time as another app instance updates a property, then the updated property value remains in the converged domain – all other properties are now missing, even if mandatory.
+  Scenario: If one app instance removes a subject in its entirety at the same time as another app instance updates a property, then the updated property value remains in the converged domain – all other properties are now missing, even if mandatory.
 (Note that neither app instance violated the rule locally.)